How to Plan a Boston to New Hampshire Day Trip with a Private Driver

 Honest assessment: Not recommended for most visitors.

 Parking drops from ~20,000 spaces to ~5,000 for World Cup matches.
 Remaining passes cost $150–$600 per vehicle and require a 20–45 minute walk from lot to stadium entrance.
 Route 1 post-match is the only major road out.
+For the full parking, traffic, and post-match exit breakdown, see FIFA World Cup 2026 Boston transportation on TiLimousine.

 Who this works for: Local Massachusetts residents with a specific parking pass already purchased who know the secondary road network and are not under any time pressure after the match.